Never do your own electrical work

 Always engage a registered electrical contractor.

 Don’t be tempted to do your own electrical work – it’s illegal and it can also be deadly.
 That’s the message of our Electrical DDIY: Don’t do it yourself campaign.

-If you are planning to have some electrical installation work done, you must engage a registered electrical contractor.
+If you are planning to have electrical installation work done, you must engage a registered electrical contractor (REC).
 They will send a licensed and qualified electrician to do the work to the required standards.

 Finding a licensed electrician or REC

-There are around 55,000 electrical professionals licensed or registered in Victoria by ESV.
+There are around 45,000 active licensed electricians or registered electrical contractors (RECs) in Victoria.

 Choose tradespeople or contractors who list their qualifications and areas of expertise as part of their advertisement or on their website, or contact them and ask if they are a licensed or registered to undertake electrical work in Victoria.
 If they are, they will have an identification card endorsing them to carry out electrical work.

 Ask to see their licence